michaelspiese/EE4951W-Source-Code/README.md

 ## Autostart

 Since this project runs at startup in a terminal window, we are using LXDE-pi autostart to run our boot script after the graphical environment has been started.
-Add the following line to the file `/etc/xdg/lxsession/LXDE-pi/autostart` for the same results.
+Add the following line to the end of the file `/etc/xdg/lxsession/LXDE-pi/autostart` for the same results.

 ```
 @bash /path-to-boot-script/soccer-tracker.sh